vislab-tecnico-lisboa/vizzy/README.md

 Feel free to play with the arguments as you want or to change the low-level launchers with more functionality.

+## 3D-2D image projection - Using the correct parameters
+When using ROS camera interface, be careful to use the correct matrix for point (back-)projection
+* In case of using ROS topic `.../image_rect_color` the correct projection matrix is P (with zero distorsion parameters)
+* In case of using ROS topic `.../image_raw` the correct projection matrix is K (with distortion parameters)

 ## AUDIO (ON REAL VIZZY)

 # First time configuration